-We’ve brought you the good news of shoulder season travel and now we are here to answer all your questions!
-“Shoulder Season” is a general travel industry term, but not commonly used across the world.
+Expat Explore brought you the good news of shoulder season travel and now we are here to answer all your questions!
+“Shoulder season” is a general travel industry term, but not commonly used across the world.
 If this is the first you’ve heard of it, welcome!
 Below are the most common questions we’ve received about this season of travel (from travellers from all around the world) and the answers from our team.
 If you have a question that is not addressed, please send us a message on Facebook or via our site, and we’ll get back to you!

-It’s during this time that you could find the perfect medium, idyllic weather conditions and prime flight and accommodation prices.
+It’s during this time that you could find the perfect medium, idyllic weather and prime flight and accommodation prices.

 March – May (High 24°C, Low 6°C), September – November (High 20°C, Low 10°C)